Control Fire Ants in Commercial Fruits, Nuts, and Vegetables

 A single bait treatment, applied in the spring, will substantially reduce fire ant numbers.
 If you want even better control—and you’re willing to spend the time and money to get it—make a second and even a third treatment later in the season, in midsummer and fall, for example.
 Fall treatments help reduce the number of mounds present the following spring.

 Anticipated harvest time is often the most important point to consider in determining when to apply fire ant baits.
 For a relatively fast-producing crop, such as southern peas, you will need to apply bait shortly after planting so it will have time to work before picking time.
 For a perennial crop, such as ”pick-your-own” blueberries or blackberries, you may want to treat in the fall and then follow up with a spring application.
-Just keep in mind that it takes two to three months for the growth regulator products to work, and time the application appropriately.
+Just keep in mind that it takes 2–3 months for the growth-regulator products to work, and time the application appropriately.

 How do I apply fire ant bait on large acreage?